Yixiao-Song/VeriScore/README.md

 # VeriScore
-This is introduction for pip package of VeriScore.
-It have two type of method to extract claims by
+This is the introduction of the pip package of VeriScore.
+It has two ways of extracting claims:
-1) Prompting
+1) prompting,
-2) Fine-tuned model
+2) fine-tuned model.

 **We have a preliminary [Colab notebook](https://colab.research.google.com/drive/14cJsd5xu-paXb1ld72kF3WA97qzcyEn1?authuser=1#scrollTo=uhfwyPWBUojR) for demo**

-VeriScore consists of three parts 1) `claim extraction` 2) `evidence searching` and 3) `claim verification`.
+VeriScore consists of three parts 1) `claim extraction` 2) `evidence retrieval` and 3) `claim verification`.
 We provide an end-to-end pipeline to obtain the VeriScore, along with each of its components individually.

-**You can choose between a prompting-based approach and a fine-tuned model-based approach using the `model_name` option.
-If you specify the path to the checkpoint of a fine-tuned model, it will automatically access the local model to perform inference.
+**You can choose between a prompting-based approach or a fine-tuned model-based approach using the `model_name` option.
+If you specify the path to the checkpoint of a fine-tuned model, it will automatically access the local model for the inference.
 If the model name is not in a directory format, it will use an API call instead.**

 ## Install
 1. Make a new Python 3.9+ environment using `virtualenv` or `conda`.